What is alpha-lipoic acid?

 Diabetes commonly causes a symptom called diabetic neuropathy, which is when the nerves in your peripheries, such as your hands and feet, die and no longer carry signals from the nervous system.
-A 2019 study indicates that taking ALA “helps in controlling neuropathy symptoms in diabetes.”
+A 2019 study indicates that taking APA “helps in controlling neuropathy symptoms in diabetes.”

 Specifically, this Italian study found that “higher HDL-c levels and better renal function are associated to a faster therapeutic effect, suggesting them as biomarkers of response to therapy with ALA.”
-These results seem to indicate that ALA also improves your kidney function and raises levels of good cholesterol.
+These results seem to indicate that APA also improves your kidney function and raises levels of good cholesterol.